usnistgov/OSCAL-Pages/src/content/learn/concepts/validation/_index.md

 - [JSON Schema validator](https://json-schema.org/implementations.html#validators)
 - [XML Schema validators](https://www.w3.org/XML/Schema#Tools)

-**Note: These lists are not exaustive and NIST does not endorse any of these tools.**
+**Note: These lists are not exhaustive and NIST does not endorse any of these tools.**

 ### Why can OSCAL document validation fail?